HACKERALERT/Picocrypt/README.md

 </ul>

 # Security
 I have a solid understanding of cryptography, so I can say with very high confidence that Picocrypt is very secure.
-I was in need of a secure, reliable, and future-proof encryption tool that didn't require bloatware and containers, but I couldn't find one.
-That's why I created Picocrypt, which is a simple, but very secure encryption tool.
-It uses XChaCha20-Poly1305, which is a revision of the eStream winner, Salsa20.
-XChaCha20-Poly1305 has been through a significant amount of cryptanalysis and was selected by security engineers at Google to be used in modern TLS suites.
+It uses XChaCha20-Poly1305, which is a revision of the eSTREAM winner, Salsa20.
+ChaCha20 has been through a significant amount of cryptanalysis and was selected by security engineers at Google to be used in modern TLS suites.
 It's considered to be the modern suite of symmetric encryption, and makes Picocrypt more secure than Bitlocker, NordLocker, and 7-Zip.
 It's used by Cloudflare, Google, and many other forward-thinking companies.

 In terms of practical security, I have 2FA enabled on all accounts with a tie to Picocrypt, so you can rest assured that the official Picocrypt repository won't be hacked.